fourdollars/deb-versions-resource/README.md

 * password: optional, the password of the private PPA.
 * packages: **required**, the Debian binary packages.
 * download: optional, false by default.
+* allow_not_found: optional, false by default, allow any package not found

 ```yaml
 resources: